 Organic Acids Test Interpretation

-Let’s look at some of the key sections of the Organic Acid test to help you understand how to interpret the OAT test.
+Let’s look at some of the key sections of the Organic Acids report to help you understand how to interpret the results.

 The first section of the test looks at 18 different markers that assess mold, fungal/ candida, and bacterial overgrowth.